cshlok/Hmsminiapp/ERROR_TRACKING.md

 5. Converting service components to use Material-UI
 6. Fixing type mismatches in ServiceListContainer.tsx
 7. Removing all unused React imports in testing screens
+8. Fixing multiple implicit 'any' types across various components:
+   - Added explicit types for function parameters in AppointmentForm.tsx
+   - Added MarkedDate interface in AppointmentCalendar.tsx
+   - Added explicit Array types in BillForm.tsx and QuoteForm.tsx
+   - Fixed onSubmit parameter types in multiple form components

-The remaining work focuses on general type issues throughout the codebase.
+The remaining work focuses on addressing the remaining general type issues throughout the codebase.
 Note that some files mentioned in the original error list (ServiceDetailScreen.tsx and ServiceFormScreen.tsx) were not found in the repository and could not be fixed.